 The house that now stands behind the shingle bank at Pwll Du was the Beaufort Inn and it, together with the farms at Highway were the used as staging posts by the smuggling gangs.
 Most of these gangs were controlled by William Arthur of Great Highway Farm, and John Griffiths of Little Highway.

 Another infamous smuggling centre was Port Eynon where the Lucas family ran operations from the Salt House.
-The Lucas family have a long and distinguished history — Sir Charles Lucas fought for the King in the Civil War, and was executed on the orders of Oliver Cromwell.
+The Lucas family have a long and distinguished history — Sir Charles Lucas fought for the King in the Civil War and was executed on the orders of Oliver Cromwell.
 John, the black sheep of the family, who after a spell abroad, fortified the Salt House and started his smuggling dynasty.
 He had a reputation for violence but it is reported that he used the spoils of smuggling to support the Gower poor.
-Culver hole, a medievile pigon loft built into a cliff side cave at Port Eynon and Port Eynon church are both reputed to have been used to store contraband goods at the time of the battle of Trafalga.
+Culver hole, a medieval pigeon loft built into a cliffside cave at Port Eynon and Port Eynon church are both reputed to have been used to store contraband goods at the time of the battle of Trafalgar.

 Brandy cove, a small secluded sand inlet between Caswell bay ad Pwll Du.